PINK IN THE PARK TO LAUNCH GREAT PINK RUN

-Dublin.
-Sunday, 22nd July 2018.
-A host of well-known faces gathered in the Phoenix Park to launch this year’s Great Pink with Avonmore Slimline Milk which takes place on Saturday, 13th and Sunday, 14th October in Dublin and Kilkenny.
-Breast cancer survivors Orla Byrne and Teresa Costello were joined by sporting legend, and Great Pink Run Patron Sonia O’Sullivan, who has taken part for the past five years, along with camogie player and TV personality Anna Geary who will lead out the Dublin run this year.
+Dublin, Sunday, July 22, 2018.
+A host of well-known faces gathered in the Phoenix Park to launch this year’s Great Pink with Avonmore Slimline Milk, which takes place October 13/14 in Dublin and Kilkenny.
+Breast cancer survivors Orla Byrne and Teresa Costello were joined by sporting legend (and Great Pink Run Patron) Sonia O’Sullivan, who has taken part for the past five years, and camogie player and TV personality Anna Geary, who will lead out the Dublin run this year.
 International rugby player Robbie Henshaw, former international player and rugby pundit Shane Byrne, broadcaster and Breast Cancer Ireland Ambassador, Elaine Crowley, and social media and TV personality James Patrice and his mother Veronica Butler all came along to lend their support.

-Between 30-50% of all cancer cases are preventable according to the World Health Organisation which claims that regular physical activity and the maintenance of a healthy body weight, along with a healthy diet, can considerably reduce cancer risk.
+Between 30%-50% of all cancer cases are preventable, according to the World Health Organisation, which claims that regular physical activity and the maintenance of healthy body weight, along with healthy diet, can considerably reduce cancer risk.

-Michael Patten, Group HR and Corporate Affairs Director of Glanbia comments, “Good nutrition and fitness are widely recognised as helping to protect against cancer and support overall health and wellbeing.
-We are very proud once again to be involved with this fantastic event which supports the pioneering research work of Breast Cancer Ireland.
-Many of us in Glanbia are getting back into training and looking forward to taking part in Dublin and Kilkenny in October”
+Group HR and Corporate Affairs Director of Glanbia, Michael Patten, comments, “Good nutrition and fitness are widely recognised as helping to protect against cancer and support overall health and wellbeing.
+We are very proud once again to be involved with this fantastic event, which supports the pioneering research work of Breast Cancer Ireland.
+Many of us in Glanbia are getting back into training and looking forward to taking part in Dublin and Kilkenny in October.”